-- All children must be signed out by their parent or person who collects the child from our Service.
+- All children must be signed out by their parent or the person who collects the child from our Service.
 If the parent or other person forgets to sign the child out, they will be signed out by the nominated supervisor or an educator. - Children can only be collected by a parent, an authorised nominee named on their enrolment record, or a person authorised by a parent or authorised nominee to collect the child.
-Children may leave the premises if a parent or authorised nominee provides written authorisation for the child to leave the premises. - Children will not be released into the care of a person not authorised to collect the child e.g. court orders concerning custody and access.
-If an unauthorised person is not willing to leave the premises without the child the educator will call the police. - Nominated Supervisors will ensure that the authorised nominee pick-up list for each child is kept up to date. - Nominated Supervisors will ensure that the authorised nominee pick-up list for each child is kept up to date.
-It is our policy that we do not allow anyone under the age of 16 to collect children unless they are the child's parent. - No child will be released into the care of anyone not known to educators.
-Parents must give prior notice where: - the person collecting the child is someone other than those mentioned on the enrolment form (e.g., in an emergency) or - there is a variation in the persons picking up the child, including where the child is collected by an authorised nominee who is unknown to educators. - If educators do not know the person by appearance, the person must be able to produce some photo identification.
+Children may leave the premises if a parent or authorised nominee provides written authorisation for the child to leave the premises.

+- Children will not be released into the care of a person not authorised to collect the child, e.g. court orders concerning custody and access.
+If an unauthorised person is not willing to leave the premises without the child the educator will call the police. - Nominated Supervisors will ensure that the authorised nominee pick-up list for each child is kept up to date. - Nominated Supervisors will ensure that the authorised nominee pick-up list for each child is kept up to date. - No child will be released into the care of anyone not known to educators.
+Parents must give prior notice where: - the person collecting the child is someone other than those mentioned on the enrolment form (e.g. in an emergency) or - there is a variation in the persons picking up the child, including where the child is collected by an authorised nominee who is unknown to educators. - If educators do not know the person by appearance, the person must be able to produce some photo identification.
 If educators cannot verify the person's identity, they may be unable to release the child into that person's care. - If the person collecting the child appears to be intoxicated, or under the influence of drugs, and educators feel that the person is unfit to take responsibility for the child, educators will: - o discuss their concerns with the person, if possible, without the child being present - o suggest they contact another parent or authorised nominee to collect the child - educators will inform the police of the circumstances, the person's name and vehicle registration number if the person insists on taking the child.
-Educators cannot prevent an incapacitated parent from collecting a child, but must consider their obligations under the relevant child protection laws.

-- At the end of each day educators will check all beds and the premises including outdoors and indoors to ensure that no child remains on the premises after the Service closes. - Children may leave the premises in the event of an emergency, including medical emergencies as outlined in our Emergency Evacuation Policy. - Details of absences during the day will be recorded.
+Educators cannot prevent an incapacitated parent from collecting a child, but must consider their obligations under the relevant child protection laws. - At the end of each day educators will check all beds and the premises including outdoors and indoors to ensure that no child remains on the premises after the Service closes. - Children may leave the premises in the event of an emergency, including medical emergencies as outlined in our Emergency Evacuation Policy. - Details of absences during the day will be recorded.